kilpkonn/msc-thesis/main.typ

 First we are going to take a look at how the hyperparameter of search depth affects the chosen metrics.
 The relation between depth and all the metrics.
 From @term-search-depth-accuracy and @tbl-depth-hyper-param we can see that after the second iteration we are barely finding any new terms and very few of them are also the syntactic matches.
-From @tbl-depth-hyper-param we can see that the curve for terms found is not entirely flat, but the improvements are very minor. for the amount of found terms.
+From @tbl-depth-hyper-param we can see that the curve for holes filled is not entirely flat, but the improvements are very minor. for the amount of holes filled.

-#todo("Bar chart, precentage max to 100%, maybe less y axis markers")
 #figure(
   placement: auto,
   grid(